Minnesota River Prairie Subsection

 Well- to moderately well-drained loamy soils formed in gray calcareous till of Des Moines lobe origin are dominant.
 Some soils are clayey and sandy and gravelly soils are present locally, but these account for only a small percentage of soils in the subsection (Dept. of Soil Science, Univ. of Minnesota 1969, 1979, 1981).
 Cummins and Grigal (1981) show most of the subsection as Udolls and Aquolls on relatively level topography, generally with 15 feet or less of local relief.
 Dry prairie soils (primarily Ustolls) are also present on level to gently rolling topography.
 They occupy convex knobs on the landscape.

 Annual precipitation ranges from 25 inches in the west to 30 inches in the east, with 11 to 13 inches of growing-season precipitation.
 Growing-season length is approximately 147 to 152 days.
-Eleven% of annual precipitation falls from November through February (Midwest Climate Center 1992).
+Eleven percent of annual precipitation falls from November through February (Midwest Climate Center 1992).
 This results in extreme desiccation of most woody plants, and contributes to prairie grass dominance (Albert 1993).

 This subsection is drained by the Minnesota River.
 Most smaller rivers and streams eventually empty into the Minnesota or the Upper Iowa river.
 The drainage network is poorly developed due to landscape characteristics.
 The subsection has 150 lakes greater than 160 acres in size (Dept. of Soil Science, Univ. of Minnesota 1969, 1979, 1981a).
 However, many of these are shallow perched lakes.
 Wetlands were very common before settlement.
 Most have been drained for cropland.